 Explores the major concepts of addiction, including the controversial application of the addiction paradigm to eating, sex, work, gambling, and other compulsive behaviors.
 Examines addiction as a multifaceted problem involving biological, psychological, social, cultural, and spiritual factors.
-Explores the assessment and treatment of addiction.
+Explores the assessment and treatment of addiction through the use of case studies and class exercises.
 Recommended for clinically oriented majors.
 Next offered: Every spring semester.

-Prerequisites: PSYC 120 or SOC 101 and junior status.
+Prerequisites: PSYC 120 or SOC 101.